Conquer the Common Cold & Flu

 In scanning the original script for this audiobook, I also found a typo that is even more significant now than then.
 The recorded script says, “Rhino and corona viruses, the most heat-sensitive, may together account for up to 90% of all colds.”
 That statement is correct.
 However, the very next sentence says, “Coronaviruses are so temperature sensitive and cell-specific, in fact, that they have never been found anywhere in the body except the nasal epithelium.
 This was an inadvertent error.
 The word, “Rhinovirus” was switched with the word “Coronavirus”.
 The intended and correct statement should read, “Rhinoviruses, are so temperature sensitive and cell-specific, in fact, that they have never been found anywhere in the body except the nasal epithelium.”

 Most coronaviruses still predominantly live and replicate in the sinuses.
-But, as were have more recently learned, both SARS-CoV and SARS-CoV-2 have been found to be able to move beyond the sinuses and migrate down the trachea to the lungs by slowly, but progressively attacking adjoining epithelial cells along this path.
+But, as were have more recently learned, both SARS-CoV and SARS-CoV-2 (the virus that causes Covid-19) have been found to be able to move beyond the sinuses and migrate down the trachea to the lungs by slowly, but progressively attacking adjoining epithelial cells along this path.
 This appears to occur only in a small percentage of patients.
 In even fewer instances, coronaviruses may even spread to other organs of the body including the digestive tract and liver.
-This appears to occur only in very elderly and immune-compromised patients who may also have one or more underlying medical conditions, or transplant patients who are taking immune-system-suppressing drugs.
-But, because we now know that it is it is possible for this to occur, it is important that it be noted.
+This appears to occur only in very elderly and immune-compromised patients who may also have one or more underlying medical conditions, or patients who are taking immune-system-suppressing drugs.
+But, because we now know that it is possible for this to occur, it is important that it be noted, here.

 Dan Lee Dimke, PhD - February 2020